 A student has the right to appeal a dismissal from the Graduate School by filing a petition for reinstatement within 10 working days of the date of the written notice of dismissal from the Graduate School.
 A petition for reinstatement should be submitted in writing to the Dean and indicate the reasons the student feels s/he should be reinstated as well as the steps s/he plans to take to improve her/his academic performance.
 The Graduate School will request a statement from the instructor(s) regarding the student’s performance in the course, as well as a statement from the graduate program director.
 The student may provide a letter in support of her/his reinstatement from the program director, instructor, or other faculty member in the program.
 Issues of dismissal and reinstatement are heard by the Graduate Board.
 A dismissed student appealing for reinstatement has the right to attend classes and exercise the privileges of all other graduate students pending the outcome of the appeal, except in cases where there are reasons related to the physical or emotional welfare of the student or others, or reasons involving the safety of persons or property.
 The decision of student status will be made by the Dean, upon recommendation of the Graduate Board.

-In cases of academic misconduct, if a serious penalty (i.e. expulsion from the University, suspension, or a request for withdrawal) is imposed by the Dean, the student has the right to appeal to the University President, following the procedures outlined in the Student Handbook.
+In cases of academic misconduct, if a serious penalty (i.e. expulsion from the University, suspension, or a request for withdrawal) is imposed by the Dean, the student has the right to appeal to the University Provost, following the procedures outlined in the Student Handbook.
 If a student is reinstated into the Graduate School and subsequently dismissed again, the student does not have the right to request reinstatement.